microsoft/CromwellOnAzure/README.md

 ### Hello World WDL test

 As part of the Cromwell on Azure deployment, a "Hello World" workflow is automatically run as a check.
-The input files for this workflow are found in the `inputs` container, and the output files can be found in the `cromwell-executions` container of your default Storage account.
+The input files for this workflow are found in the `inputs` container, and the output files can be found in the `cromwell-executions` container of your default storage account.
 Once it runs to completion you can find the trigger JSON file that started the workflow in the `workflows` container in the `succeeded` directory, if it ran successfully.<br/>

 Hello World WDL file: